joitapaul/Fake-News-Detection/README.md

 ---

 ## ⚖️ License
-This project is licensed under the MIT License – free to use, modify, and share with proper attribution.
+This project is licensed under the MIT License (see `LICENSE`).
+Debasmita Bose © 2025

 ---